 - Schedule a Mediation Session (Morning 9:00 am – 1:00 pm)

 - Schedule a Mediation Session (Afternoon 1:30 pm – 5:30 pm)

 Review of pre-mediation submissions and pre-mediation prep

 - Meaningful mediations require thorough preparation by the mediator beforehand.
-The full-day and half-day rates above include mediator preparation time.
+The full-day and half-day mediation fees include mediator preparation time.